In re: Appraisal of Jarden Corp.

 In this post-deal appraisal challenge by hedge funds Fir Tree Capital and Verition Partners, Vice Chancellor Joseph R. Slights III rejected fund investors’ claim that the sale of Jarden Corp. to Newell Rubbermaid Corp. was undervalued by over $2.7 billion.
 An expert in support of the hedge funds had claimed the cash and stock package accepted by Jarden should have been valued at $71.35 per share, not the deal price of $59.21.

-Professor Hubbard provided deposition and trial testimony with support from a team that included Analysis Group Vice Presidents Michael Cliff, Lindsay Greenbaum, and Federico Temerlin.
+Professor Hubbard provided deposition and trial testimony with support from a team that included Analysis Group Managing Principal Michael Cliff and Vice Presidents Lindsay Greenbaum and Federico Temerlin.
 Professor Hubbard’s valuation of Jarden as of the merger date involved a variety of valuation indicators, including a discounted cash flow model, comparable companies, unaffected stock price, and merger price less synergies, and resulted in a fair value of $48.01.

 The vice chancellor’s decision selected the unaffected stock market price as the best evidence of fair value and noted that Professor Hubbard’s “credible, unrebutted expert testimony” about this market evidence influenced his fair value determination.
 The court-determined valuation was 18% below the deal price, making it among the largest discounts to fair value in a Delaware Chancery opinion in a decade.